matterpoll/matterpoll/CONTRIBUTING.md

 - During development, new translation strings may be added or existing ones updated.
 - When a new version is planned to release soon, a repository maintainer opens an issue informing about this.
 The maintainer will ping all translation maintainer to inform them about this.
 - Translation maintainers submit PRs with new translations, which may get reviewed by other translators.
 - After all translation PRs are merged, the new version is released.
+If a translation PR is not submitted within in week, the release will be cut anyway.

 ### Translation Maintainers